-In front of a room of 50 people, flanked by seven adult panelists, an 8-year-old boy sat silent and stone-faced; this was hardly the most challenging obstacle he’d faced.
+In front of a room of 50 people, flanked by six adult panelists, an 8-year-old boy sat silent and stone-faced; this was hardly the most challenging obstacle he’d faced.
 At COP27, 2022’s United Nations Climate Conference of 45,000 people, this young boy was one of relatively few chosen to share his story to conference attendees.
 He was a climate refugee from Sudan, ripped from his country by flooding that destroyed his home and his community.
 When the floods came, his house caved in, falling on him and breaking his leg.
 He was able to escape the rubble and his destroyed community and was accepted as a refugee in Egypt.
 But when he spoke of his friends back home, he suddenly softened.
 Tears streamed down his face.
 He paused, silently sobbing, and the woman to his left whispered something in his ear.
 He interrupted, choking back tears, “No. I want to finish.”
 He had a message to share: many of his friends were not as lucky as he was, and if they survived, they remained in Sudan, often without homes.
 They needed help.

 This boy’s story is one of millions, and stories like his are becoming commonplace as vulnerable communities across the developing world face the realities of climate change-induced losses and damages they’ve incurred to their homes, lands, cultures, friends, and families.
 Loss and damage funding can help by compensating them.
 A Loss & Damage Fund was created at COP27, but as of now, only a few countries in the EU, and the EU itself, have committed small amounts of money to it.
 Glaringly, the US has committed nothing.
 The US government needs to commit money to this newly created Loss & Damage Fund due to its moral imperative as a leader in the international community and to reduce mass migrations, which will inevitably lead to violent international conflict.